Reviews You Can Rely On

 Trail Hardtails

-Hardtail mountain bikes are a great option if you'd rather get out and ride than attack steep or rough terrain regularly.
+Hardtail mountain bikes are a great option if you'd rather get out and ride than regularly tackle steep or rough terrain.
 Simple, low maintenance, and speedy — these no-frills bikes do not have a rear suspension but feature more aggressive trail bike geometry.
 As a result, they are very efficient pedallers and are perfectly capable of getting a little rad.
 Less experienced riders will gain valuable skills on these less forgiving bikes, which benefit from excellent line choices and proper form.
-Hardtail trail bikes are relatively versatile but require some caution on the descents as they tend to be somewhat harsh.
-Riders who prefer to attack steeper and rougher terrain with any regularity should look into a full-suspension bike.
+Hardtail trail bikes are relatively versatile but require caution on descents, as they can be somewhat harsh.
+Riders who prefer to attack steeper, rougher terrain regularly should consider a full-suspension bike.

 Since hardtails require less technology, they are usually less expensive than full-suspension bikes.
 A lower price point makes hardtails an excellent option for passionate riders on a budget.
 If you think these are the bikes for you, check out our review selection of hardtail mountain bikes.